beratersari/ain311-course-project/README.md

 ----> Score Calculation script added

+----> Train code is uploaded for mT5 model

 To Do:

-----> Train code will be uploaded for mT5 model

 ----> Inference code will be uploaded